pr-o/kaldi-dev-legacy/README.md

 # kaldi_dev

-- Old version
+- stale legacy
-- Newer version moved to a private repo
+- Up-to-date version will be managed in a private repo